timcu/builder_police/set2/pycharm-edu-2/lesson1/Placing multiple blocks in one build/task.md

-# Task 3c - Placing multiple blocks in one build
+# Task 6 - Placing multiple blocks in one build
 There is an even easier way than using `for` loops.

 ## Task
 Place a 3x3x3 cube of glass blocks centred at (100, 14, ref_z).
 Use wool for the centre block

-Once you have completed this task, Minetest task 3 will be complete.

 <img src="glass_cube.png" width="100%" />